MiguelSuchodolak/EnGlobeProject/README.md

 2. Click on the Extensions button on the left sidebar or press `Ctrl+Shift+X` to open the Extensions pane.
 3. Search for "PlatformIO".
 4. Click on the Install button next to "PlatformIO IDE".

+#### Locating Main Code Files

+The main code files are located in the `src` directory of your PlatformIO project.

+#### Setting the Baud Rate for the Serial Monitor

+1. Open your `platformio.ini` file.
+2. Locate the line with `monitor_speed`(sometimes you need to add this line).
+3. Set the value to the desired baud rate.
+For example, `monitor_speed = 115200` sets the baud rate to 115200.

+#### Compiling the Code

+1. Open the PlatformIO home.
+2. Navigate to your project.
+3. Click on the "Build" button (check mark icon).

+#### Viewing the Serial Monitor

+1. Ensure your ESP32 is connected to your computer.
+2. Open the PlatformIO home.
+3. Navigate to your project.
+4. Click on the "Serial Monitor" button (plug icon).

 ### Git Installation